CU-Jon/WinGetBootstrap/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

 A lightweight PowerShell module to **bootstrap the NuGet provider** and **install/repair the Microsoft.WinGet.Client** module on Windows systems.
+This module is especially useful for installing WinGet on server-based operating systems, or for leveraging WinGet during Microsoft Endpoint Configuration Manager task sequences, since the SYSTEM account that task sequences run under doesn't have access to a working version of WinGet out-of-the-box.
+Although untested, this should also assist with deploying WinGet apps via Intune.

 ## Features

 * **Install-NuGetProvider**: Ensures TLS 1.2, installs or updates the NuGet PackageProvider, and imports it.
-* **Install-WinGetModule**: Uses the NuGet provider to install or update the WinGet PowerShell module, imports it, and repairs the underlying WinGet package manager.
+* **Install-WinGetModule**: Uses the NuGet provider to install or update the WinGet PowerShell module, imports it, and installs/repairs the underlying WinGet package manager.
+If the NuGet provider is unavailable, this will install/update the provider before proceeding.

 ## Requirements